astro/microvm.nix/doc/src/shares.md

   Expect `virtiofs` to yield better performance over `9p`.

 <div class="warning">
-When sharing a path that is on ZFS, the dataset must have options `-o xattr=sa -o acltype=posixacl`
+When sharing a path that is on ZFS with virtiofs, the dataset must have options
+<code>-o xattr=sa -o acltype=posixacl</code>
 </div>